Gonxolo/activeContour/README.md

 ### Downlading the files

-1. Access the GitHub repository at https://github.com/Gonxolo/activeContour
+1. Access the GitHub repository, currently at https://github.com/Gonxolo/activeContour
-2. Download the files from the repo
+2. Download the files from the repository.
+To do this, click on the "Code" button and then on "Download ZIP"...

 <p align="center">
   <img src="https://i.imgur.com/iKm3dF5_d.webp?maxwidth=760&fidelity=grand" />
 </p>

-3. Once the download is complete unzip the files and access the `activeContours` folder
+3. Once the download is complete unzip the files and go into the `activeContours` folder (you may need a decompression software for ZIP files).
-4. Inside the folder click adress bar
+4. Inside the folder click the adress bar...

 <p align="center">
   <img src="https://i.imgur.com/EC4BCOu.png" width="760" />
 </p>

-5. Write cmd on the adress and press Enter
+5. Write "cmd" on the adress and press Enter...

 <p align="center">
   <img src="https://i.imgur.com/6YDv5Vh.png" width="760" />